Ramphoryncus/LastDropDevLog/Devlog.md

 I kind of went off the reservation from week 7 to 9.
 I really didn't feel like being there and none of the levels had been uploaded to the main file of the GitHub repository.
 However they were uploaded during the scheduled lecture of week nine.
 This was quite disheartening.

 ### Week 9 - 12
-My first discovery was that the mouse cursor was disappearing when the bubble burst through either, exceeding the distance limit, or being popped by the player using right click on the mouse.
+My first discovery was that the mouse cursor was disappearing when the bubble burst through either, exceeding the distance/lifespan limit, or being popped by the player using right click on the mouse.
 This is not optimal when you are using a mouse to control a part of your player character so I added a couple of show mouse cursor nodes.

 One in the BP_BubbleChar
 https://blueprintue.com/blueprint/kllwghcl/